zkl94/kubernetes-engine-samples/whereami/README.md

 # whereami

+> [!IMPORTANT]
+> This sample has now moved to the `quickstarts/` directory.
+> Do not update this now deprecated directory, it will eventually be removed.

 [![Open in Cloud Shell](https://gstatic.com/cloudssh/images/open-btn.svg)](https://ssh.cloud.google.com/cloudshell/editor?cloudshell_git_repo=https://github.com/GoogleCloudPlatform/kubernetes-engine-samples&cloudshell_tutorial=README.md&cloudshell_workspace=whereami/)

 `whereami` is a simple Kubernetes-oriented python app for describing the location of the pod serving a request via its attributes (cluster name, cluster region, pod name, namespace, service account, etc).
 This is useful for a variety of demos where you just need to understand how traffic is getting to and returning from your app.